codeless/taglog/README.md

 Installation
 ------------

-Just download the taglog.php script or use composer!
+Just download the taglog.php script or use composer and go!